alaycheme25/chemeng277_batteryproject/README.md

 Run `machine_learning.ipynb` to:
 - Clean training data by removing all nan, empty, or invalid samples.
 Subsequently, normalizes remaining samples.
-- Trains our Ridge, ElasticNet, and XG-Boost models.
+- Trains our Ridge, ElasticNet, and XGBoost models.
 - Evaluates models by comparing $R^2$ values, mean average error, and the mean standard error from training dataset.
 - Applies trained models to test dataset and returns predicted gravimetric energy densities as well as feature weights and model evaluation metrics from test dataset.
 ## Customization